Current Courses

 Explain who you are and why you are interested in the clasrùm you have chosen.
 Thereafter you will be contacted and at that point you may need to chat on zoom with us.

-Clasrùm are planned to take place in The Tron Theatre Glasgow, UK in Summer 2025.
+Clasrùm classes are planned to take place in Glasgow in Scotland.
 We will use the same city centre rehearsal studios for all classes.

-In the future, we may expand Clasrùm to other cities, including locations beyond Scotland.
+In the future, we may expand Clasrùm to other cities, perhaps including locations beyond Scotland.

 For almost thirty years, I’ve had this notion: If we added up all the hours we spent specifically focused on relevant acting techniques during our full-time training as actors, it might only amount to a month or two.
 Of course, that doesn’t include the practical experience gained from making student shows.
 But to be honest, I always found classes more helpful than rehearsing for shows, and I still do.